ivan-pi/TOMS-Algorithm-675/README.md

 # Algorithm 675: Fortran subroutines for computing the square root covariance filter and square root information filter in dense or Hessenberg forms

-For details see
+For the original description please refer to

-> Vanbegin, M., & Verhaegen, M. (1989).
+* Vanbegin, M., & Verhaegen, M. (1989).
 Algorithm 675: FORTRAN subroutines for computing the square root covariance filter and square root information filter in dense or Hessenberg forms. _ACM Transactions on Mathematical Software (TOMS)_, 15(3), 243-256. doi:[10.1145/66888.69647](https://doi.org/10.1145/66888.69647)

-For a PDF version of this article (available free of charge) click [here](https://dl.acm.org/doi/pdf/10.1145/66888.69647).
+A PDF version of the original article free of charge is available [here](https://dl.acm.org/doi/pdf/10.1145/66888.69647).
 The original source code can be downloaded from [Netlib](http://www.netlib.org/toms/).

-The code available here contains some minor modifications and is *not* the original Software.
+> **_NOTE:_** The code available here is **_not_** the original Software and contains modifications (see differences below).
 Use of this code is still subject to the [ACM Software License Agreement](https://www.acm.org/publications/policies/software-copyright-notice).
-This grants the right to execute, copy, modify and distribute both the binary and source code solely for academic, research and other similar noncommercial uses.
+This agreement grants the right to execute, copy, modify and distribute both the binary and source code solely for academic, research, and other similar noncommercial uses.
 See the [LICENSE](./LICENSE) document for the remaining conditions.
-New additions are provided under terms of the permissive MIT License.
+New files (i.e. those which are not present in the original package from Netlib) are provided under terms of the permissive MIT License.

 ## Routines